z404/MarkBot/README.md

 - [ ] Video Processing
   - [ ] Face Recognition
   - [ ] Object detection

-##Development has been paused.
-Major framework changes are under way!

 #### Do not run any programs in the subfolders, as they will not work, and might also break your packages and installations